 Not enforcing an already-existing and properly enacted law is the most troubling.
 For instance, the Obama administration has announced that it will not defend the constitutionality of the federal Defense of Marriage Act (DOMA), because the President believes the law to be unconstitutional.
 Yet, the law was adopted by a Congress and signed by a President (Bill Clinton) who must have believed the law to be constitutional.
 Moreover, there is no Supreme Court opinion that the law is unconstitutional, and there has been no great change in social conditions or political composition of the voters.
 While a President's oath to support the Constitution gives him some leeway in administering law, and while a predecessor's acts cannot inflexibly bind a President, in this matter the President's position is at odds with the actions of Congress and two Presidents, of different parties.
-There is a tension between the President's claim that the oath directs his first duty to the Constitution, and the Constitution's own command that he faithfully enforce the laws.
+There is a tension between the President's own command that he faithfully enforce the laws.